Today’s readings (click to open in new window):

-Non-Jewish currency was forbidden inside the temple at Jerusalem, so pilgrims frequently exchanged it in the temple’s outer court.
-They needed to offer sacrificial animals which were difficult to travel with, so livestock merchants also set up shop there.
+“Tourist prices” have been a problem for as long as people have traveled out of town.
+For example, non-Jewish currency was forbidden inside the temple at Jerusalem, so pilgrims needed to exchange it with money changers in the temple’s outer court before purchasing sacrificial animals.
+Doves, lambs, and other creatures are difficult to travel with, so livestock merchants also set up shop there.
 Both money changers and merchants took advantage of captive customers by demanding high prices.
 When Jesus arrived at the temple, he was so outraged to find “a den of thieves” where people traded faith for profit that he fashioned a whip out of cords and drove them all out.
 Not only had commerce defiled the temple, the institution that was supposed to protect the people was exploiting them.

 The faithful are called to steward our resources justly.
 That means more than tithing and charity.
 Wealth does not buy us the privilege to shift social burdens onto the poor.
 In his encyclical on the environment, Pope Francis describes how the poor are disproportionately affected by climate change and pollution.
 The wealthy consume resources and produce waste at a much greater rate than the poor, but poor communities are where we dump trash, manufacture toxins, and ignore contamination.
 This burden shift occurs down the road and around the globe.
 Industries with environmentally devastating activities forbidden under national policies exploit poorer, unregulated countries.
 Many economic and social forces impact the differences between wealthy and poor communities, but property values are not Christian values.
 Living in a nice neighborhood doesn’t mean we deserve more justice.
 Faith calls us to deploy our resources in a way that protects the most vulnerable among us.